 David is partner in the Real Estate Department at Fried Frank's New York office.
 David’s practice focuses on land use, zoning, real estate development, and environmental review.
 Since joining the firm, he has worked on a number of high-profile zoning and land use matters in the Hudson Yards area, Lower Manhattan, and Brooklyn on behalf of Tishman Speyer, Related Companies, and Madison Equities, among others.
 Prior to joining the Firm, David served as general counsel to the New York City Department of City Planning from 1999 to 2014.

-On October 28, join us for drinks and discussion on the history of zoning in New York City.
+On October 28, Fellows joined us for drinks and discussion on the history of zoning in New York City.

 Across the country, cities are grappling with their historic zoning policies to provide more housing and economic opportunity for new residents.
 As a powerful planning tool, zoning influences both the physical and social character of neighborhoods.
 It has shaped city skylines and directed growth, but it has also separated communities by race and income through exclusionary practices.

 In New York City, the Zoning Resolutions of 1916 and 1961 still guide private development through limits on use and parameters for the height and bulk of buildings.
 Yet certain neighborhoods still face challenges with housing affordability, poor public health, and declining infrastructure.
 After 100 years and considerable amendments later, does the current zoning resolution meet the most significant challenges facing our city today?

 David Karnovsky, V. Mitch McEwen, Jack Robbins, and Ben Carlos Thypin discussed the history and future of zoning in New York City.